cmput402/cmput402.github.io/content/general/report.md

 - Include your LaTex source files in your zip file.  (e.g., `.tex`, figures, `.bib`)

 📌 Ensure your LaTeX source file is easy to locate in the zip file, place it in a logical location.

-## Submission Requirements

-- Submit a PDF report inside of a ZIP file with the PDF and source via Canvas.
-- Please name your file using the following format:
-    - `<LabCode>_<GroupName>_G1_Report.pdf`
-    - Example: `D01_m01_G1_Report.pdf`
-- Meets the formatting requirements in the previous section.
-Marks may be lost or you may receive a zero if the report is not **easy** to read and professional, or if it does not meet the formatting above.